So you’ve reached a solid IG following and think you’re ready to add some brand collaborations to your Influencer resume?

 It should all be a walk in the park from here on.
 Right?

 Well…Not exactly.
 But let’s be proactive about it and take you to your next step – your first brand collab.

 Why?
-Most brands don’t value the number of followers as much as they do the quality of engagement.
+Most brands looking for influencers don’t value the number of followers as much as they do the quality of engagement.

 Nurturing genuine community amongst your followers pays off – big time!

-The majority of brands are looking to do a blog post, plus an IG post for a collaboration.
+When it comes to brands looking for influencers, the majority of them would like to do a blog post, plus an IG post for a collaboration.

 Do your research

 If you’re in it for the long game, you want your reputation to be built on genuine collaborations that speak clearly of your niche and values.

 For example, if you’re a vegan foodie, you don’t want your first (or any other) collab to be with a meat-oriented fast food business, right?

 In order to determine if you would be the right fit for brands on Instagram you want to pitch, look through their IG feed to get a clear picture of what type of influencers they’ve been working with.